-2.4.4 Writing Abroad or Having a Supervisor from another University

-Students may write a thesis abroad only if allowed to do so by the faculty member responsible for the thesis process and the thesis main supervisor.
+2.4.4 Writing Abroad or Having a Supervisor from another University the thesis process and the thesis main supervisor.
 Students who do write their thesis while abroad must nevertheless interact with their supervisor as agreed and must fulfill all other obligations related to the thesis process (specified in Section 2.4 and Degree Requirements for the MSc Programs) as if they were on location at their home campus (Stockholm).